Lodge Farm, Rectory Lane

 In the early part of the 20th century, he was also farming land in Swainsthorpe and East Carlton.
 He died 11 Oct 1919, leaving an estate valued at £13,805 0s.
 7d to his widow, Mary Charlotte Hill (nee Beverley, previously married to Arthur D Ringer who died in 1892).
 Probate granted to Mary Hill, along with William Herbert Owen Hill and Arthur Beverley Ringer (Mary's son from her 1st marriage), farmers.

 James W Hill is remembered in Mulbarton for buying the 'Rent Charge' of the Parish (Wingfield) Hall and handing the Hall to the Parish.
 A brass plaque commemorates his generosity.
 He was a trustee of the Hall until he died in 1919, when his wife became a trustee in his place, and continued to live at Lodge Farm.
 Mary C. Hill is listed as 'farmer' in 1922.
-She was also the first woman to be elected as a Parish Councillor.
+She was also a school governor and the first woman to be elected to Mulbarton Parish Council.

-[See below for information on the farm in 1919, their prize cattle and the sale of 1922.]
+[See below for information on the farm in 1919, the Hills' prize cattle and the sale of 1922.]

 Ralph Ernest Cross 1933, 1937 (directories)